-The world is changing and education must change with it, but the change that needs to happen most is often the change that is most resisted, so Dr. Wilson continues to move forward.
-She has navigated through challenges in exchange for students’ success and have been greatly inspired by the students she has taught.
+Cultural shifts demand educational change.
+Dr. Wilson understands this concept, so through her research she works to stay in-step with the needs of students and educational systems.
 Through her students, both young and seasoned, she has seen the transformational power of education on the mind, so she knows the importance of paying it forward.
 She gives back to the profession through research, teaching and service and never shies away from doing the hard things.
 She is constantly moving forward.

 Her research interests are equity and access for underserved populations, education reform, and women in education.
 She has presented on these topics at regional and national conferences.
 Also, she has a published chapter in the two book volume Women as Leaders in Education: Succeeding despite inequity, discrimination and other challenges. and was a contributor and editor for the book, Women in Education, Narratives of challenge and change.